christiankuhl/mandelbrot-rs/README.md

 ./target/release/mandelbrot-rs
 ```

-Klick left/right to zoom in/out, ESC to quit.
+Click left/right to zoom in/out, arrow keys to move around, ESC/q to quit.